panzerdp/dmitripavlutin.com/content/posts/103-timeout-fetch-request/index.md

 First, `const { timeout = 8000 } = options` extracts the timeout param in milliseconds from the `options` object (defaults to 8 seconds).

 `const controller = new AbortController()` creates an instance of the [abort controller](https://developer.mozilla.org/en-US/docs/Web/API/AbortController).
-This controller that let's you stop `fetch()` requests at will.
+This controller lets you stop `fetch()` requests at will.
 Note that for each request a new abort controlled must be created, in other words, controllers aren't reusable.

 `const id = setTimeout(() => controller.abort(), timeout)` starts a timing function.
 After `timeout` time, if the timining function wasn't cleared, `controller.abort()` is going to abort (or cancel) the fetch request.